jaimeyzv/angular-feture-based-architecture/README.md

 └── tsconfig.spec.json
 ```

-This structure follows a domain-driven, modular architecture, making the codebase easier to scale, test, and maintain.
+This structure follows a feature-based, domain-oriented architecture, making the application easier to navigate, extend, and test.
+Each feature is self-contained, promoting high cohesion and low coupling — key principles in scalable frontend systems.

 ## 🔗 Backend Integration
-This frontend is designed to work seamlessly with the following .NET 9 backend, forming a full-stack, production-grade application
+This frontend pairs seamlessly with a companion backend project developed using **.NET 9**, forming a complete full-stack solution for loan management.

 - [Online Loan Backend (NET 9)](https://github.com/jaimeyzv/dotnet-clean-architecture)

 ## 👤 About me

-Hi, I'm **Jaime Zamora**, a Software Engineer with over 13 years of experience designing and building scalable, high-quality systems across diverse industries.
-I’m passionate about applying **Clean Architecture** principles, writing maintainable code, and sharing my knowledge with the developer community.
+Hi, I'm **Jaime Zamora**, a Software Engineer with over 13 years of experience designing and delivering scalable, high-quality systems across various industries.
+I'm passionate about Clean Architecture, building maintainable codebases, and sharing best practices with the developer community.

 📫 Let’s connect: